-Brand Perception Surveys help you understand how your brand is perceived in the mind of customers, prospects, employees and other stakeholders.
-They paint a picture of the mental real estate your brand owns and how it is considered against competitive brands.
+Brand perception surveys help you understand how your brand is perceived in the mind of customers, prospects, employees, and other stakeholders.
+They paint a picture of the mental real estate your brand owns and how it compares to that of your competitors’ brands.

 At a very simple level, a brand is just an idea connected to your product.
 For example: